ClaymeCall/ClaymeCall/README.md

 I'm a blend of a data-driven industrial background & passion for FOSS, privacy respecting software.
 In my spare time I like to code, tinker my 3D printer and play some notes 🎵

-- 🔭 I’m currently working on a **3D Printed Split ergonomic keyboard**
+- 🔭 I’m currently working on a **Fullstack second-Hand construction materials marketplace**
 - 🌱 I’m currently learning **programming fundamentals** at **Holberton School** Toulouse

 ---